rjs18/TicTacToeBot/README.md

 ## TicTacToeBot
-A basic Human vs AI code using Mininmax Algorithm, reacreated as a learning excercise.
+A basic Human vs AI code using Minimax Algorithm, reacreated as a learning excercise.